buijs-dev/klutter/README.md

 The annotated class should comply with the following rules:

-1 Must be an open class\
+1. Must be an open class
+2. Fields may be mutable (var) and immutable (val)
+3. Constructor only (no body)
+4. No inheritance
+5. Any field type should comply with the same rules

+A KlutterResponse acts as an interface between Flutter and KMP.
+These rules are designed to adhere to that function.

 Open classes can be extended so the dto can be used as interface between KMP and Flutter and you can extend it to add behaviour designed for frontend or backend respectively.

-2 Fields may be mutable (var) and immutable (val)\
-Prefer immutable fields wherever possible, but mutability is allowed.
+Always prefer immutable fields wherever possible, but mutability is allowed.

-3 Constructor only (no body)\
-Any behaviour should be written in subclasses (in accordance with point 1).

-4 No inheritance\
-The DTO class should be extended so to avoid any unnecessary complexity it may not inherit any fields/behaviour from other classes.
+Any behaviour should be written in subclasses.
+To avoid any unnecessary complexity it may not inherit any fields/behaviour from other classes.
 This is a functional design choise, not a technical limitation.

-5 Any field type should comply with the same rules\
 Any field declaration may use another DTO as type but that DTO should comply as well.
 Any class annotated with KlutterResponse will be logged as error and ignored for processing.
 Any other dependent class will also be ignored as result.

 Example of valid declaration: